Ehsaanali/Ehsaanali.github.io/README.md

 # AI/ML Engineer
+## Introduction
+I am a Lab Instructor and Researcher specializing in Artificial Intelligence.
+He/him.
+I recently completed my Master of Science in Artificial Intelligence from FAST NUCES Islamabad, graduating as a gold medalist with a CGPA of 3.7/4.
+During my time at FAST NUCES, I served as a Lab Instructor, teaching courses such as Artificial Intelligence, Data Structures, and Computing Fundamentals, which allowed me to share my passion for AI with aspiring students.

+I also worked as a Research Assistant at the AIM Lab, contributing to projects in deep learning, image processing, and multimedia forensics.
+My primary research interests lie in deep learning, big data analytics, and cloud security, with a focus on developing scalable AI frameworks and innovative solutions for real-world challenges.

+Feel free to connect if you'd like to discuss AI research, teaching methodologies, or potential collaborations!
 #### Technical Skills: Python, Machine learning, Deep Learning, Image processing, Deepfake detection, LLM, Generative AI
 PIAIC Certified Artificial Intelligence Developer [Check Certificate](https://www.linkedin.com/feed/update/urn:li:activity:7049437498925625344/)/